asuller/RWKV-MusicGenerator/README.md

 #### RWKV Music Generator Model
 * All RWKV repositories we have found were used to generate text (sort of a ChatGPT).
    * None of those repos' had an architecture designed to get a two-dimensional input like our input (as described in [LSTM Music Generator Model Architecture](#lstm-music-generator-model-architecture) ).
-* Our Main challenge was to take an existing RWKV model and adapt it to get and return the two matrices described
+* Our Main challenge was to take an existing RWKV model and adapt it to get and return the same input and output as decribed above.
 * In order to do so, we took RWKV-v4neo from [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM)
 * First - "take out" the LSTM and replace it with the RVKV head - and make it work over the cuda.
    * Took time